Bobby Scott (American football)

-Robert Benson Scott (born April 2, 1949) is an American former professional football quarterback who played ten seasons in the National Football League (NFL) for the New Orleans Saints from 1973 to 1981.
+Robert Benson Scott (born April 2, 1949) is an American former professional football player who was a quarterback for 10 seasons in the National Football League (NFL) for the New Orleans Saints from 1973 to 1981.
 He later played for the New Jersey Generals and Chicago Blitz of the United States Football League (USFL) in 1983.
 He graduated from Rossville High School in Rossville, Georgia.
 He was second on the Saints depth chart behind Archie Manning.
 In 1976, Manning had surgery on his throwing shoulder and Scott had the opportunity to start.

-As quarterback for the University of Tennessee Volunteers, Scott was named Most Outstanding Player in the 1971 Sugar Bowl.
+He played college football for the Tennessee Volunteers, earning Most Outstanding Player honors in the 1971 Sugar Bowl.
 Tennessee defeated the Air Force Academy Falcons 34–13 in the game.